jamescherti/compile-angel.el/README.md

 (setq native-comp-deferred-compilation t)  ; Deprecated in Emacs > 29.1
 ```

 If you set `native-comp-jit-compilation` to nil, compile-angel will fully replace Emacs' native JIT compilation feature.
-It will natively compile all files, as it will no longer rely on Emacs to perform the compilation.
+It will natively compile all files that need compilation (i.e., out-of-date files or those where the `.el` file is more recent than the `.eln` file), as it will no longer depend on Emacs to perform the compilation.

 Additionally, ensure that native compilation is enabled: This should return t:
 ```